Misson |Annual Reports & Data | Staff | Advisory Board

 Director, Professional Development Center

 Dawn earned a B.S. in Journalism from Ohio University and a M.S. in Library and Information Science from the University of Texas at Austin.
 She served as a lead author on the PDC Summary of Campus Feedback and Needs Assessment Report, co-chaired the PDC Organizing Committee, and served as the founding Chair of the Professional Development Advisory Board.
 She has coordinated offered numerous PDC programs and workshops, including the Annual Teaching Retreat, New Faculty Orientation, and Zotero workshops.
 Having served as the PDC Coordinator of Educational Programs & Outreach from 2010-2012, she was recently appointed as the Center's Director.
-Her current research and pedagogical interests include constructivist approaches to teaching information literacy concepts, examination of the roles libraries play in promoting civic discourse, and the ways in which libraries can support the academic and research goals of service-based initiatives in higher education.
+Her research and pedagogical interests include constructivist approaches to teaching information literacy concepts, examination of the roles libraries play in promoting civic discourse, and the ways in which libraries can support the academic and research goals of service-based initiatives in higher education.
 In addition to numerous review articles, she has published chapters in Practical Pedagogy for Library Instructors and The Library Instruction Cookbook, a bestselling American Library Association title for 2009.

 Coordinator of Technology Training